Tamsil-sarnobat/Tamsil-sarnobat/README.md

 ---

 ### 💡 About Me
-- 🔭 Working on: **Careerly – A Career Preparation Assistant**
+🔭 Building full-stack web applications with the MERN stack

+🌱 Learning through hands-on projects and real-world development

-- 💬 Ask me about: **Web Development, JavaScript, and MERN Stack**
+💬 Interested in Web Development, JavaScript, React, Node.js, and MongoDB

-- ⚡ Fun fact: I enjoy learning by building projects more than reading theory!
+⚡ Passionate about turning ideas into practical and user-focused applications

 ---